pce-lab/InsulationDesignUncertainty/README.md

 # PDE-constrained optimization for insulation components of buildings under High-dimensional uncertainty

 ## Summary
 This repository contains a predictive model of PDE-constrained optimization with application to a L-shaped insulation component.
-There are two methods used for predicting the optimal design under uncertainty: multi-objective optimization and optimization with chance constraints.
+The model uses scalable algorithms under high-dimensional uncertainty which are independent of the parameter dimension.
+There are two methods used for predicting the optimal design under uncertainty: Multi-objective Optimization and Optimization with Chance constraints.

 ## Key Features